On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Distillation for Auto-regressive Sequence Models

-\emph{Choice of Divergence}.
-When using forward KL for distillation, the student model tries to cover the entire support of the token-level teacher distribution $\tea(.|y_{<n}, x)$, and in doing so might end up assigning probability mass to tokens $y_n$ which have low probability under $\tea(.|y_{<n}, x)$.
-Since the student has typically much lower model capacity than that of the student, this is likely to happen~(\emph{e.g.}, Figure~\ref{fig:kl}).
-We posit that a reasonable choice for $\D$ in GKD might be the reverse KL or JSD$(0.9)$, which has mode-seeking behavior.
+\emph{Choice of Divergence in GKD}.
+While forward KL is commonly-used for distillation, it requires the student to cover the entire support of the teacher token-level distribution $\tea(.|y_{<n}, x)$.
+In doing so, the student might end up assigning probability mass to tokens $v$ which have low probability under $\tea(.|y_{<n}, x)$, which can result in hallucination and low-quality generations.
+When the student has much lower model capacity than the teacher, this issue is likely to happen with temperature sampling~(\emph{e.g.}, Figure~\ref{fig:kl}).
+Alternatively, mode-seeking divergences, such as reverse KL, prioritize the tokens where the teacher assigns high probability, which can avoid low-quality generations but at the expense of less diverse generations for a given input.
+Our experiments indicate that optimal divergence seems to be task-dependent.
+Overall, the diversity and performance trade-offs for a particular task needs to be considered when choosing the GKD divergence~(\emph{e.g.}, Figure~\ref{fig:xsum_tradeoff}, \ref{fig:flan_agnostic}).

-\emph{Choosing student data fraction}.
-It is well-known that using only a fixed dataset of ground-truth outputs ($\lambda=0$) for training autoregressive models, which is a common practice, can lead to train-test distribution mismatch.
-This is because the distribution of partial sequences seen during the auto-regressive generation phase can be very different from the ones encountered during the model's training.
-One simple way to mitigate this issue is to sampling output sequences from the student during training itself, akin to on-policy KD.
-Furthermore, if we only have access to an unlabeled dataset $X$ of input contexts, generating sequences from the student rather than the teacher is much less expensive due to the difference in their model sizes.
-Particularly, when only using student-generated sequences~($\lambda=1$), GKD generalizes on-policy KD to arbitrary divergences: